Yes, there is a VA loan limit. But there isn’t a maximum VA loan amount.

 Bewildered?
 Join the ranks of service members and real estate agents who are baffled by the mysteries of “VA loan limits.”
 Let’s wade through the confusion with a clear and simple explanation.

-Instead, the VA loan limit is the amount of home a buyer can purchase before having to make a down payment.
+Instead, the VA loan limits help determine how much a veteran without their full VA loan entitlement can purchase before having to make a down payment.
 The loan limit represents the cap on the amount the VA will guaranty.
-The VA guaranty is typically equal to 25 percent of the loan amount up to the loan limit.
-As a result, when a buyer purchases over the loan limit, they have to put down 25 percent of the difference between the loan limit and the purchase price.
+The VA guaranty is typically equal to 25 percent of the loan amount.

 You can use this calculator to check out the VA loan limits for your county.